-Effective January 1, 2022, the Company and Penn Capital Funds Trust, based on an allocation formula, pay each Director a retainer at the rate of \$125,000 annually, \$13,500 for each regular meeting of the Board, \$3,500 for each committee meeting attended in-person, and \$2,000 for each committee meeting attended telephonically or special meeting of the Board attended in-person or telephonically.
+Effective January 1, 2023, the Company and The RBB Fund Trust, based on an allocation formula, pay each Director a retainer at the rate of \$150,000 annually, \$13,500 for each regular meeting of the Board, \$5,000 for each Regulatory Oversight Committee meeting attended in-person, \$4,000 for each other committee (excluding the Regulatory Oversight Committee) meeting attended in-person, and \$2,000 for each committee meeting attended telephonically or special meeting of the Board attended in-person or telephonically.
 The Chairman of the Audit Committee and Chairman of the Regulatory Oversight Committee each receives an additional fee of \$20,000 for his services.
 The Chairman of the Contract Committee and the Chairman of the Nominating and Governance Committee each receives an additional fee of \$10,000 per year for his services.
-The Chairman of the Board receives an additional fee of \$35,000 per year for his services in this capacity and the Chairman of the Board receives an additional fee of \$75,000 per year for his services in this capacity.
+The Vice Chairman of the Board receives an additional fee of \$75,000 per year for his services in this capacity and the Chairman of the Board receives an additional fee of \$75,000 per year for his services in this capacity.

-From April 1, 2019 through December 31, 2021, the Company paid each Director a retainer at the rate of \$125,000 annually, \$10,000 for each regular meeting of the Board, \$3,500 for each committee meeting attended in-person, and \$2,000 for each committee meeting attended telephonically or special meeting of the Board attended in-person or telephonically.
+From January 1, 2022 through December 31, 2022, the Company and The RBB Fund Trust, based on an allocation formula, paid each Director a retainer at the rate of \$125,000 annually, \$13,500 for each regular meeting of the Board, \$3,500 for each committee meeting attended in-person, and \$2,000 for each committee meeting attended telephonically or special meeting of the Board attended in-person or telephonically.
 The Chairman of the Audit Committee and Chairman of the Regulatory Oversight Committee each received an additional fee of \$20,000 for his services.
 The Chairman of the Contract Committee and the Chairman of the Nominating and Governance Committee each received an additional fee of \$10,000 per year for his services.
-The Vice Chairman of the Board received an additional fee of \$75,000 per year for his services in this capacity.
+The Vice Chairman of the Board received an additional fee of \$75,000 per year for his services in this capacity and the Chairman of the Board received an additional fee of \$75,000 per year for his services in this capacity.

 Directors are reimbursed for any reasonable out-of-pocket expenses incurred in attending meetings of the Board or any committee thereof.
-An employee of Vigilant Compliance, LLC serves as President and CCO of the Company, Vigilant Compliance, LLC is compensated for the services provided to the Company, and such compensation is determined by the Board.
-For the fiscal year ended August 31, 2021, Vigilant Compliance LLC received \$690,000 in the aggregate from all series of the Company for its services, and \$43,595 from the U.S. Large Cap Equity Fund, \$3,919 from the U.S. Small Cap Equity Fund, and \$5,927 from the Global Equity Fund.
-Employees of the Company serve as Treasurer, Secretary and Director of Marketing & Business Development, and are compensated for services provided.
-For the fiscal year ended August 31, 2021, each of the following members of the Board and the Treasurer, Secretary and Director of Marketing & Business Development received compensation from the Company in the following amounts:
+An employee of Vigilant Compliance, LLC serves as CCO of the Company and served as President of the Company until August 2022.
+Vigilant Compliance, LLC is compensated for the services provided to the Company and The RBB Fund Trust, and such compensation is determined by the Board.
+For the fiscal year ended August 31, 2022, Vigilant Compliance LLC received \$758,511 in the aggregate from all series of the Company for its services, and \$67,768 from the U.S. Large Cap Equity Fund, \$4,956 from the U.S. Small Cap Equity Fund, \$16,571 from the Global Equity Fund, and \$12,703 from the Small Cap Core Fund.
+Employees of the Company serve as President, Chief Financial Officer, Chief Operating Officer, Secretary and Director of Marketing & Business Development, and are compensated for services provided.
+For the fiscal year ended August 31, 2022, each of the following members of the Board and the President, Chief Financial Officer, Chief Operating Officer, Secretary and Director of Marketing & Business Development received compensation from the Company and The RBB Fund Trust in the following amounts: